Skip to main content

 }, []);

-Both mouse and keyboard users benefit:
+Both mouse and keyboard users get this for free:

 <div